fizarum/app_sdk/README.md

 ## example
-For better understanding how AppsManager works and how to build your own App, check [example folder](https://github.com/fizarum/app_sdk/tree/main/example) - it has some simple implementation of menu and screenLock apps.
+For better understanding how AppsManager works and how to build your own App, check [example folder](https://github.com/fizarum/app_sdk/tree/main/example) (can be outdated sometimes) or [repo](https://github.com/fizarum/gb) where this library is used actively

 ## features to implement:
 I have some planned features to to add next:
 - Services - its long running task independently from normal App (ideally in separate thread) with possibility to bind & unbind to it, get & send data, etc. As an example it can be a service which check system health, gather logs, etc.
-- Broadcast receiver - its a mechanism (similar to callbacks) which allows to subscribe on various predefined system events.
-For example, app can be subscribed on events for low battery or when device go into sleep mode, etc.
+- ~~Broadcast receiver - its a mechanism (similar to callbacks) which allows to subscribe on various predefined system events.
+For example, app can be subscribed on events for low battery or when device go into sleep mode, etc.~~ Implemented.